Tag: psychedelic art

 Why shamans are important for your psychedelic journey?

-Some of the ways in which shamans can be important for psychedelic journeys include:
+Some of how shamans can be important for psychedelic journeys include:

 Guidance: A shaman can provide guidance and support during a psychedelic journey, helping the person to navigate the experience and providing a sense of safety and security.